esoadamo/thesis/chapters/06 Solutions.md

 #### Data retention

 If the users purchase at least 200 GB of storage, it should be enough to store all their critical data.
-Unlike other cloud storage providers, Apple does not support versioning files, which only restores deleted files from the trash bin. [[@appleVersionHistory]] This may become a disadvantage if the users accidentally rewrite their files, e.g., when using an external office suite and saving an empty document instead of an existing one.
+Unlike other cloud storage providers, Apple does not support versioning files, but only allows of restoration of deleted files from the trash bin. [[@appleVersionHistory]] This may become a disadvantage if the users accidentally rewrite their files, e.g., when using an external office suite and saving an empty document instead of an existing one.
 The taken photos are uploaded automatically from iOS by default, while for synchronization with a Windows computer, the user needs to download and install the iCloud application.

 ### Microsoft

-Microsoft's main advantage over Services provided by Google is its already present integration of Microsoft Edge and OneDrive into the Windows OS.
+Microsoft's main advantage over services provided by Google is its already present integration of Microsoft Edge and OneDrive into the Windows OS.
 Its solutions are also slightly cheaper than comparable products.
 Furthermore, as the student is already using O365 via its university subscription, they already have all services free of charge for the length of their studies.

 #### Security

-As with Apple, there is an option to use the TOTP secret in the Microsoft Authentication application, which users should already use if they have MFA enabled for their Microsoft account.
-If they still need an MFA enabled, it may add complexity to the setup of this solution.
+As with Apple, there is an option to use the TOTP secret in the Microsoft Authenticator application, which users should already use if they have MFA enabled for their Microsoft account.

 As presented in the solution to the family profile, Microsoft Edge can hold and synchronize saved passwords to multiple sites.
-Sam, as on Android, Microsoft Edge can be changed as the default auto-fill source inside the iOS settings, solving the password management and synchronization between different platforms and systems.
+Same as on Android, Microsoft Edge can be changed as the default auto-fill source inside the iOS settings, solving the password management and synchronization between different platforms and systems.

 #### Privacy

-The same is true for the default settings of iCloud Drive; the data is encrypted both in transit and at rest.
-The protection of the Microsoft account with MFA using Microsoft authenticator itself is comparable to the security of an Apple ID account.
+Same as the default settings of iCloud Drive, the data is encrypted both in transit and at rest.
+The protection of the Microsoft account with MFA enabled using Microsoft Authenticator is comparable to the security of Apple ID account.

 #### Data retention